 *Note: If the airline cancels your flight, the carrier always owes you a full refund.
 (See: If the coronavirus made the airline cancel your flight, this is how to get a refund!)

-American Airlines is offering its passengers coronavirus cancellation penalty waivers (updated in July) on any ticket purchased before July 31 for travel through Sept.
+American Airlines is offering its passengers coronavirus cancellation penalty waivers (updated in Aug) on any ticket booked for travel through Sept.
 30. The traveler must redeem the credit by December 31, 2021. *The passenger must pay any fare differential on the new ticket.